I'm so excited to bring you this Instant Pot Cavolo Nero and Butternut Squash Soup recipe, with video and all!

 - 1 very heaped tablespoon of my vegetable stock paste probably more like two

-- Put all the ingredients into the inner pot.
-Close the lid.
+- Close the lid.
 Steam release pointing to Sealing (unless you have a self-sealing lid like the Duo Evo Plus does).

-- Do a full natural pressure release or at least 15 minutes before letting the rest of the steam out.
-Or let it be on keep warm as long as you want, enjoy when you’re ready to eat
+- Do a full Natural Pressure Release (see Notes section if you don't know what this means), or leave at least 10-15 minutes before letting the rest of the steam out.
+Or let it be on Warm as long as you want, enjoy when you’re ready to eat

 Tried this recipe?
 Make sure you let me know!